 What is a conformational defect

-Most people agree that dogs should be able to express normal ‘doggy’ behaviour.
+Most people agree that dogs should be able to express normal ‘doggy’ behavior.
 They ned to be able to run, jump, play and generally enjoy physical activity.

 Breeding for variety is one thing.
 Breeding exaggerations in conformation that are so extreme as to result in dogs with defective conformation is another.
 You can read a lot more about dog conformation and conformational defects in this article